Archive for November, 2007

 To John Weiss, INDY peace ambassador

-I’m sorry to have let you down in your efforts to negotiate a settlement with the city on the Saint Patrick’s Day affair.
-I have always valued your advice and I remain hopeful that the city will consider a reconciliation over this matter.
+Dear John, I’m sorry to have let you down in your efforts to negotiate a settlement with the city on the Saint Patrick’s Day affair.
+I have always valued your advice and I remain hopeful that the city will consider … Continue reading

 Black Fire- Indigenous with an attitude